Logbook

 Choose the type

-Pick from: Route, Boulder, Route (Indoor), or Boulder (Indoor).
+Pick from: Route, Boulder, Route (Indoor), Boulder (Indoor), or Route (Mixed/Ice).

 Keep workouts focused with one logbook type.
 If you need flexibility (outdoor session that might move indoors), add both Route and Route (Indoor) widgets.